ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

       through a doubling experiment in which the size of the input repeatedly doubles.
-    - Use the benchmarking framework to run a doubling experiment for an algorithm, computing the doubling ratio for execution time.
+    - Use the benchmarking framework to run a doubling experiment for an algorithm, computing the doubling ratio for execution time at each stage of a benchmark.
-    - Use the computed doubling ratio to experimentally classify the likely worst-case time complexity of the algorithm.
+    - Use the computed doubling ratio to experimentally predict the likely worst-case time complexity class to which the data structure and algorithm belong.
-    - Leveraging the likely worst-case time complexity and the experimental data reported by the benchmarking framework, describe ways in which it is possible to re-design the algorithm to improve its performace.
+    - Leveraging both the likely worst-case time complexity and the experimental data reported from the doubling experiment run by the benchmarking framework, describe ways in which it is possible to re-design the algorithm to improve its performance.
+    - Using the likely worst-case time complexity and the experimental data, explain how the algorithm trade-offs between time efficiency and the space needed for data storage.
+- For the implementation of a data structure and associated algorithms in the Python programming language, use the results from both the analytical and empirical evaluation to:
+    - Confidently classify the algorithm according to its worst-case time complexity.
+    - Identify strengths and weakness in terms of both time and space efficiency.
+    - Suggest ways to improve the efficiency of the Python implementation.

 ### Data Analysis